coreos/fleet/Documentation/example-deployment.md

-# Deploying a Service Using coreinit
+# Deploying a Service Using fleet

-The following is an example of how one might deploy a load-balanced web service using coreinit.
+The following is an example of how one might deploy a load-balanced web service using fleet.
 This example deploys [subgun](https://github.com/coreos/subgun), a simple subscription tool for [mailgun](https://mailgun.com/).

 subgun is deployed in two pieces: an application and a presence daemon.
 The application simply serves HTTP requests through an AWS load balancer, while the presence daemon updates the load balancer with backend information.
 The diagram below illustrates this model: